tzeikob/stack/README.md

 ### Opt in for optional tasks

-The tool has been implemented in an opt in/out approach, where the user decides which of the provided tasks he goes with.
-The script will start iterating across a set of questions per task and every time the user opts in, the corresponding task wil be added to the execution list.
-A task could be either a configuration or installation task.
+The tool is implemented in an opt in/out approach, where the user decides which of the provided tasks he wants to go with.
+The script will start iterating across a set of questions per task and every time the user opts in, the corresponding task is added to the execution list.
+A task could be either a configuration or an installation task.
 The tasks are grouped in the following main scopes:

 * Base system configuration
 * Programming languages
-* Development and IDEs
+* Editors and IDEs
 * Database and APIs
 * Containerization and virtual machines
 * Collaboration and team work